skeptizzle/home-assistant.github.io/source/_cookbook/automation_sun.markdown

 #### {% linkable_title Natural wake up light  %}

-_Note, Philips Hue and LIFX are currently the only light platforms that support transitions._
+_Note, Philips Hue, IKEA Tradfri and LIFX are currently the only light platforms that support transitions._

 ```yaml
 automation: